-These are difficult times for a lot of people right now; companies are laying off employees, states have declared an emergency situation, and a lot of people are fearful for their health.
+These are difficult times for a lot of people right now; companies are laying off employees, states have declared an emergency situation, and a lot of people are fearful for their financial health coronavirus.
 These are all legitimate concerns, but it also makes sense to take a few minutes to help ensure that you do what you can to preserve your credit during this crisis.

 Some creditors will publicize their policies on helping people during COVID-19 but for many of them you have to call and ask what their policies are.
 Communication and persistence are the key to both getting the relief you need and avoiding penalties that can affect you for years to come, mainly in the form of costs, fees and damage to your credit report and score.

-Here are 3 simple things you can do now to firm up your financial health during COVID-19:
+Here are 3 simple things you can do now to firm up your financial health during coronavirus:

 1. Contact your credit card issuer and ask them to waive late fees, minimum monthly payments and interest